 This might seem old-fashioned, but it can work wonders.
 Whenever you go out, have a few business cards handy with a link to your podcast website and a little about your show.
 When you are talking to someone about podcasting and your podcast, give them a card.
 This way they will remember how to find your show.
 Podcast listening is still not as easy as radio or TV.
-Giving someone all the info in person will help them find your podcast and might just convert them into a regular podcast consumer.
-This will grow podcasting one person at a time.
+Giving someone all the info in person will help them find your podcast, and might just convert them into a regular podcast consumer.
+This helps grow podcasting one person at a time.

 Going to conferences, meetups, seminars and industry events in your niche can be a powerful way to spread the word about your show.
 (Don’t forget the business cards!)
 If you produce a show about cars, what better place to promote than a car show?
 Maybe print up flyers if they have a community information pegboard or table.
 Talk to people and tell your story.
 Some of the best networking and promotion happens between sessions or after hours at such events.

 Use your existing audience to expand your reach.
 Ask faithful audience listeners to contact you for handouts/business cards, etc. to hand out to their circles.
-Create swag (promotional merchandise to give away) with your branding on it for your audience to redistribute.
+Create swag (promotional merchandise to give away) with your branding on it for your audience to distribute.
 Remember, your dedicated audience will gratefully promote your show if asked nicely.